 Responsibility for compliance with state attendance statutes and regulations belongs to the parents, but the school is obligated to keep an accurate record of daily attendance.
-To report an absence, you will contact your SLA by phone or email and let them know that you will not be able to make your scheduled class, conference or other school related activity.
+To report an absence, you will contact your SLA and teacher by phone or email and let them know that you will not be able to make your scheduled class, conference or other school related activity.
 Your SLA will take the necessary steps to contact your other classroom teachers.
 Make-up work is expected to be completed in a timely fashion and arrangements can be worked out with your teacher.
 However, the expectation is that you have the assignments/readings completed to be prepared the next time the class meets.
+For example: 1 missed day = 1 day extension.